-- Utilize consistent identity and wayfinding systems across jurisdictional boundaries. - Sidepaths are generally more comfortable for less experienced or recreational bicyclists due to physical separation from vehicular traffic. - Provide connections to adjacent destinations such as schools, shopping, and government services. - Consider the dedication of public right-of-way or easement as a requirement for obtaining a building permit or land use approval. - Competing needs for space within a corridor can be resolved by acquisition or additional right-of-way, public walkway easements, narrowing vehicular travel lanes or reducing the number of lanes.
+- Utilize consistent identity and wayfinding systems across jurisdictional boundaries. - Provide connections to adjacent destinations such as schools, shopping, and government services. - Consider the dedication of public right-of-way or easement as a requirement for obtaining a building permit or land use approval. - Competing needs for space within a corridor can be resolved by acquisition or additional right-of-way, public walkway easements, narrowing vehicular travel lanes or reducing the number of lanes.